Girl walks down the street

 He watched her as her pie and macchiato arrived.
 The way her eyes lit up…

-She pretended not to noticed his gaze towards her.
+She pretended not to notice his gaze toward her.
 She pretended not to notice when he put down his crisp newspaper and started walking towards “the nook.”

 “May I have a seat?” he asked

 She paused, as though she were contemplating her answer.
-The corner of her lips turning up.
+The corner of her lips turned up.